meisamcs/meisamcs.github.io/_pages/about.md

 <br>

-<p style="color:blue;">For Prospective Students: I am looking for prospective Ph.D students and research interns.
-If you are interested in working with me, feel free to send me your CV.
-Graduate admission information can be found here.</p>
+<p style="color:blue;"> For Prospective Students: I am always looking for postdocs, Ph.D. students, visiting scholars/students, and undergraduate researchers.
+Please email your application materials to Dr. Meisam Mohammady if you are interested in our research.
+Graduate admission information can be found</p>  <p style="color:rede;"> here </p>.